cjleeau/Coherence/README.md

 Few address the deeper problem:

-> Systems drift.
-Interfaces diverge.
-Accessibility becomes inconsistent.
+> Systems drift, interfaces diverge, accessibility becomes inconsistent.
 > Value is lost between layers.

 Coherence exists to solve that.

 It ensures that:

-- design decisions remain aligned across products and teams
+- Design decisions remain aligned across products and teams
-- accessibility and inclusion are built in from the start
+- Accessibility and inclusion are built in from the start
-- systems behave consistently, not just visually, but structurally
+- Systems behave consistently, not just visually, but structurally

 ---